ArtHitParade

 A native of Antwerp and pupil of Rubens, Van Dyck moved permanently to England in 1632.
 He got there one of the greatest successes in the history of painting as a portraitist of King Charles I and his court.

-In 1641, a few months before his death, he made the self-portrait on canvas that Sotheby's is selling in London on December 9.
+In 1641, a few months before his death, he executed a self-portrait on canvas.
 He is a typical gentleman of the mid-seventeenth century, with long hair pulled back to clear the forehead, and abundant whiskers.
 He was shown almost in profile, in an oval format that is highlighted by a splendid frame.

-In the same family for three centuries, this portrait was one of the stars of the Van Dyck exhibition at Tate Britain in London last spring.
+In the same family for three centuries, this portrait was one of the highlights of the Van Dyck exhibition at Tate Britain in London in the spring of 2009.
+It was sold for £ 8.3M from a lower estimate of £ 2M by Sotheby's on December 9, 2009.

 Self-portrait by Sir Anthony van Dyck (1599-1641) sold for $13.63 million in 2009. #NationalSelfieDay #art #auction pic.twitter.com/6uzblndHOB